openshift/installer/docs/user/openstack/install_upi.md

 ## Prerequisites

-The file `inventory.yaml` contains the variables most likely to need customization.
+The `inventory.yaml` file contains variables which should be reviewed and adjusted if needed.

 > **Note**
 > Some of the default pods (e.g. the `openshift-router`) require at least two nodes so that is the effective minimum.